ZenWave360/zenwave-sdk/plugins/asyncapi-spring-cloud-streams3/README.md

 Some definitions:

 - SERVICE: An independent piece of software, typically a microservice, that provides a set of capabilities to other services.
-- provider: The service that implements the functionality of the API.
+- PROVIDER: The service that implements the functionality of the API.
 It may be accepting asynchronous command request or publishing business domain events.
-- client/s: The service/s that makes use of the funcionality of the API.
+- CLIENT/s: The service/s that makes use of the funcionality of the API.
 It may be requesting asynchronous commands or subscribing to business domain events.
 - PRODUCER: A service that writes a given message.
 - CONSUMER: A service that reads a given message.